Fort Lauderdale Slip & Fall Lawyer

 Florida law tells us that a potential plaintiff has four years from the time of a slip and fall accident in which to file a personal injury lawsuit (Or two years if there was a fatality and a wrongful death claim is pursued).

-But it’s in your best interests to contact an experienced Fort Lauderdale slip & falls lawyer as soon as possible following your accident.
+But it’s in your best interests to contact an experienced Fort Lauderdale personal injury lawyer as soon as possible following your accident.
 One reason is that the environment in which the accident took place can change—or be changed—rapidly.
 If at all possible, you want to take photographs of the area in which your slip & fall occurred, including any dangerous conditions that existed or caused your accident.
 Then, if you retain a Fort Lauderdale slip & falls lawyer he or she can go to work obtaining evidence that supports your case.
 This might include

 - Video surveillance of the area where the slip and fall accident occurred